 6. Two gold filled, round, soft, 18 gauge wire, cut to 4 inches each.

-1. Take the end of a wire with the round nose pliers.
-Get a firm grip about one quarter inch down the nose of the pliers.2.
-Roll the pliers toward you as close against the wire as you can.
+2. Roll the pliers toward you as close against the wire as you can.
 You want as 'round' a center bend as you can get.
 But don't sweat it if it's not 'perfect'.
 That's the charm of hand made jewelry.
 Just try to be careful not to 'nick' the end.

 3. Once you have a nice bend and center loop, gently turn the pliers to create a spiral.
 Once the first turn is made, it will be easier to get the flat nose pliers and continue the bend.

-4. With your flat nose pliers, take the wire firmly but careful not to scratch.
-Hold onto the loose end close to the plier to maintain control and continue to roll the spiral (about 2 complete turns).5.
-In this earring, we are leaving a small 'air space' in between the spiraled wire.
+5. In this earring, we are leaving a small 'air space' in between the spiraled wire.
 This makes room for the earring hook to attach later.
 It also is a nice affect.
 In some cases, to add strength, we might have used a hammer to flatten the wire a bit, but in this case, the beads are not heavy and the wire is thicker.
 These will hold their shape without worry.

 6. Once the spiral is complete, thread the bead.
 You are going to bend the spiral end 'up' to rest on the center of the bead.
 With your eye, gauge the appropriate distance.
 Normally, this is just a smidge shorter then the length of the bead.
 Remember, you can always tighten up that spiral a bit if you need.